-Positioned at an elevation of 3133 meters from sea level, Badrinath shrine is set right at the shore of Alaknanda River.
-This shrine was established by Adi Guru Shankaracharya in 8th century to offer new life and energy to Hinduism.
-As per the mythos, it was the first residence of Goddess Parvati and Lord Shiva.
+Nestled among the Himalayan range of Chamoli district is the Badrinath Temple, set right at the shore of Alaknanda River.
+This pious shrine was established by Adi Guru Shankaracharya in 8th century to offer new life and meaning to Hinduism.
+As per the myths, it was ppreviouly a residence of Goddess Parvati and Lord Shiva.
 Later on, Lord Vishnu made Badrinath as his own abode.

 The History of Gangotri

-Pay a visit to Chota Chardham and get your soul drenched in spirituality and calmness.
+Pay a visit to Chota Chardham in Uttarakhand and get your soul drenched in spirituality and calmness.

 Also Check out: 4 Dham Pilgrimage Tour Packages